Vacuum-Tube/OSM-TPF2-Importer/README.md

 ## Issues & Contact
-For issues, questions, and feedback, please use the Issues Tab or Discussions in Github or the [forum thread](https://www.transportfever.net/thread/20034-osm-importer-automatisierter-nachbau-mit-openstreetmap/).
+For issues, questions, and feedback, please use the Issues Tab or Discussions in Github, the [forum thread](https://www.transportfever.net/thread/20034-osm-importer-automatisierter-nachbau-mit-openstreetmap/) or [Steam](https://steamcommunity.com/app/1066780/discussions/0/4344355442314070256/).

 For other requests: vacuumtubetrain@gmail.com
 (but I cannot provide support for TPF2 basics, please use Steam or [transportfever.net](https://www.transportfever.net/) for that)